Stomach Carcinoma: Symptoms and Treatments

 - Imaging Tests: CT scans and X-rays help assess the extent of cancer spread.

-- Biopsy and Histological Examination: These confirm the presence of carcinoma and its specific type, such as signet ring cell carcinoma stomach.
+- Biopsy and Histological Examination: These confirm the presence of carcinoma and its specific type, such as signet ring cell carcinoma of the stomach.

 Stomach Carcinoma Stages